jrneilson/dara/dataset/README.md

 ## Precursor mixture dataset

-This dataset contains XRD patterns (.xrdml files) for 50 different precursor mixtures.
+This dataset contains XRD patterns (.xrdml files) for 20 different precursor mixtures.
-Each precursor mixture is an equal weight combination of three or four different precursors.
-For each mixture, two XRD scan is performed at different resolution (`2-min` fast scan and `12-min` normal scan).
+Each precursor mixture is an equal weight combination of two or three different precursors.
+For each mixture, two XRD scan is performed at different resolution (`2-min` fast scan and `8-min` normal scan).

 Each file has the following format:

 ```
-precursor1_precursor2_precursor3[_precursor4].xrd_scan_type.xrdml
+precursor1_wt1-precursor2_wt2[-precursor3_wt3]--[2min|8min].xrdml
 ```

 ## Binary reaction dataset